List of Greek football champions

 The Greek football champions are the winners of Super League Greece, the highest professional football league in Greece.
 Officially the title has been contested since 1927-28, in various forms of competition, officially bearing the Super League name since 2006–07.
-Olympiacos are the current title holders, having won in 2024–25.
+AEK Athens are the current title holders, having won in 2025–26.

 Efforts to build a region–wide championship were established as early as 1898, when only the Football League First Division in England and the Swiss Serie A in Switzerland had been codified as nationwide, independent league tournaments.
 After the concept seemed to have faded by the turn of the 20th century, various championships, initially organised by the Hellenic Athletics Federation (known as SEGAS), were held from 1905 to 1914.
 However, it was put on hold at the start of the First Balkan War.
 After a 9–year hiatus following World War I and the Greco–Turkish War, it was revived, organised by the Greece Football Clubs Association (FCA), originally containing teams from Athens and Piraeus, beginning from the 1921–22 season.

 Despite efforts to host a national final between the Greek FCA champion and the Salonican teams' champion, the FCA collapsed thanks to secret deals that spawned new sports associations, such as Ethnikos Piraeus and Olympiacos.
 Its collapse led to the creation of two new FCA organisations, Athens Football Clubs Association and its Piraeus and Macedonian counterparts.
 Afterward, it would run as a nationwide championship until 1927.

 In late 1926, the Hellenic Football Federation (HFF) was officially formed under the supervision of SEGAS.
 Controversy ensued when three teams (Olympiacos, Panathinaikos and AEK Athens, collectively known as P.O.K.) withdrew from the nationwide championship, citing disagreements over income distribution to championship teams.
 As the first championship under the HFF dwindled in income and size, the Federation conceded and the three teams were re–instated in July 1928.